In this document

 What are Android sensors?

-- Those virtual devices provide data coming from a set of physical sensors: accelerometers, gyroscopes, magnetometers, barometer, humidity, pressure, light, proximity and heart rate sensors.
+Android sensors are virtual devices that provide data coming from a set of physical sensors: accelerometers, gyroscopes, magnetometers, barometer, humidity, pressure, light, proximity and heart rate sensors.

-How the different physical sensors are connected to the system on chip (SoC) is not defined by Android.
+Android does not define how the different physical sensors are connected to the system on chip (SoC).

 - Often, sensor chips are connected to the SoC through a sensor hub, allowing some low-power monitoring and processing of the data.